 Shower Room: Thermostatic shower, basin, w.c.

-Bedroom 1: Kingsize bed (5'), wardrobe, chest of drawers.
-En suite Shower Room: Thermostatic shower, basin, w.c.
+Bedroom 1: Kingsize bed (5'), wardrobe, 2 chest of drawers.
+En Suite Shower Room: Thermostatic shower, basin, w.c.

-Family Bathroom: Bath, thermostatic shower, basin, seperate w.c. next door.
+Family Bathroom: Bath, thermostatic shower, basin, separate w.c. next door.

 Power and Heat: Oil & electricity included in rent; oil fired c.h.